afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

   4. Import fmt module for printing to the console by writing import fmt
   5. Write the main function like this func main(){}
   6. Inside the main function, write your print statement like this: fmt.Println("Hello World!")
+  7. Run your program
+  	In Go, you cannot run your program without writing a command in the terminal

+  	- You'll need to open the terminal.
+You can do that in VS code by going to the terminal tab in menu in the top left of the screen
+	- Click New Terminal
+	- When the new terminal is ready, make sure that it is in the directory you are working in.
+	- Make sure Go is correctly installed.
+You can check this by typing go help.
+If the go keyword is yellow, that means it's been installed correctly
+	- Type go run program_name.go

 ## PLP 1